 Caregiving Tips from the Pros: 8 Words of Advice

-As a family caregiver, you play a vitally important role in the life of your aging loved one—a role that can also be overwhelming, exhausting and sometimes thankless.
-As our gift to you this Christmas season, and as an encouragement for all of the good work you are doing, we asked professional Home Instead CAREGivers to share their best advice with you.
-Here are eight of our favorites:
+As a family caregiver, you play a vitally important role in the life of your ageing loved one—a role that can also be overwhelming, exhausting and sometimes thankless.

 1. Take a break without feeling guilty.

-Maggie, a Home Instead CAREGiver, says, “The one thing I would advise a family caregiver is to allow themselves respite time, at least a couple times each month, without feeling guilty.
+Maggie, a Home Instead CAREGiver in Dublin says, “The one thing I would advise a family caregiver is to allow themselves respite time, at least a couple times each month, without feeling guilty.
 A refreshed caregiver is a much better provider of care when they themselves have taken a much needed break.”

 2. Helping your loved one look good can help them feel good, too.

 Galway CAREGiver Theresa says, “Washing their hair, getting a trim or a haircut can vastly improve how they feel and see themselves.
 Update their clothes as their size changes or they lose a lot of weight.
 Purchasing two or three brightly coloured, patterned ‘senior bibs’ or ‘painting smocks’ that can be put on and washed every day can also extend the life of their clothes.”